Van der Poel wins 3rd stage of Tirreno; Van Aert keeps lead - WHIZ News

 In the overall standings, Van Aert is four seconds ahead of Van der Poel, with Alaphilippe third, 10 seconds behind.

-Tadej Pogačar, last year’s Tour de France champion, is looming in fifth place overall, 20 seconds behind.
+Tadej Pogačar, the Tour de France titleholder, is looming in fifth place overall, 20 seconds behind.
 He’ll be expected to contend in Stage 4 on Saturday, a 148-kilometer (92-mile) leg from Terni to Prati Di Tivo that finishes with a major climb and is considered the race’s toughest test.

+“Normally, it would be very difficult for me to retain the leader’s jersey tomorrow,” Van Aert said.
+“This situation is completely new for me, but I’m ready to fight.
+My team is very strong and we saved some energy today.

+“I’ll be hanging on as long as possible.
+I’ll try to not lose too much time when I’ll get dropped by the climbers and we’ll figure out tomorrow evening if I can still compete for the overall victory.”

-The sea-to-sea race ends Tuesday with an individual time trial in San Benedetto del Tronto.
+The sea-to-sea race ends on Tuesday with an individual time trial in San Benedetto del Tronto.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports